masudjbd/zapi-javascript-jwt/README.md

-# zapi-javascript-jwt

-## Create JWT for JWT Authentication
+## Create JavaScript JWT for JWT Authentication

 - Create JWT token by using javascript.